Interpretable Sequence Learning for COVID-19 Forecasting: Encoding covariates

-{\textbf{Information-sharing across locations:}} Some aspects of the disease dynamics are location-dependent while others are not.
+where $v_{i, L}$ and $v_{i, U}$ are the lower and upper bounds of $v_i$ for all $t$, $c$ is the global bias, $b_i$ is the location-dependent bias. $\mathbf{w}$ is the trainable parameter, and $\sigma( )$ is the sigmoid function to limit the range to $[v_{i, L}, v_{i, U}]$\footnote{We use $v_{i, L}$=0 for all variables, $v_{i, U}=1$ for $\beta$, 0.2 for $\alpha$, 0.001 for $\eta$ and 0.1 for others.}, which is important to stabilize training and avoid overfitting.
+We note that although Eq. \eqref{gam_encoder} denotes a linear decomposition for $v_i[t]$ at each timestep, the overall behavior is still highly non-linear due to the relationships between compartments. {\textbf{Covariate forecasting:}} The challenge of using Eq.~\eqref{gam_encoder} for future forecasting is that some time-varying covariates are not available for the entire forecasting horizon.
+Assume we have the observations of covariates and compartments until $T$, and we want to forecast from $T\!+\!1$ to $T\!+\!\tau$.
+To forecast $v_i[T\!+\!\tau]$, we need the time varying covariates $f[T\!+\!\tau\!-\!k:T\!+\!\tau\!-\!1]$ for $f\in \mathcal{F}_i$, but some of them are not observed when $\tau>k$.
+To solve this issue, we propose to forecast $f[T\!+\!\tau\!-\!k:T\!+\!\tau\!-\!1]$ based on their own past observations until $T$, which is a standard one dimensional time series forecasting for a given covariate $f$ at a given location.
+In this paper, we use a standard XGBoost model \cite{xgboost} which inputs time-series features.\footnote{We used the lagged features of the past 7 days plus the 2 weeks ago, and mean/max in the windows of sizes of 3, 5, 7, 14 and 21 days.} {\textbf{Information-sharing across locations:}} Some aspects of the disease dynamics are location-dependent while others are not.
 In addition, data availability varies across locations -- there may be limited observations to learn the impact of a covariate.
 A model able to learn both location dependent and independent dynamics is desirable.
 Our encoders in Eq. \eqref{gam_encoder} partially capture location-shared dynamics via shared $\mathbf{w}$ and the global bias $c$.
 To allow the model capture remaining location-dependent dynamics, we introduce the local bias $b_i$.
 A challenge is that the model could ignore the covariates by encoding all information into $b_i$ during training.
 This could hurt generalization as there would not be any information-sharing on how static covariates affect the outputs across locations.
 Thus, we introduce a regularization term $L_{ls} = \lambda_{ls} \sum\nolimits_i |b_i|^2$ to encourage the model to leverage covariates and $c$ for information-sharing instead of relying on $b_i$.
-Without $L_{ls}$, we observe that the model can try to use the local bias more than the encoded covariates, and can suffer from poorer generalization.
+Without $L_{ls}$, we observe that the model would use the local bias more than the encoded covariates, and suffers from poorer generalization.

-\section{End-to-End Training}

-Finally we discuss the end-to-end learning mechanisms we developed to improve generalization while learning from limited training data.
+\section{End-to-end training}